LinguaPhylo/linguaPhylo.github.io/developer/dependencies.md

 After the version and base name are defined, the second block declares the [dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html).
-The first dependency is lphy jar.
+The first dependency is lphy module.
 The `implementation` is a Gradle pre-defined [configuration](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management) to resolve dependencies.